ekoindia/eko-website/src/blog/rural-lending-for-farmers-and-nano-entrepreneurs.md

   - MicroEntrepreneurs
 ---

-# From EMI to Empowerment: Rethinking Rural Lending for Farmers and Nano Entrepreneurs

 First and foremost, a warm thanks to the Government of India, the public-sector banks, and the Indian Banks’ Association (IBA) for spearheading the forthcoming “Grameen Credit Score” system, as reported in the [*Mint*](https://www.livemint.com/news/india/union-govt-to-roll-out-credit-rating-for-rural-borrowers-in-six-months-11739871972932.html).
 This initiative marks a critical step toward bridging India’s rural credit gap and fostering financial inclusion for farmers, self-help groups (SHGs), and rural entrepreneurs.

 ![Gramin Credit Score System](/assets/img/blog/rural-lending-for-farmers-and-nano-entrepreneurs/01.png)